pandoc-ext/fonts-and-alignment/README.md

 | `pfa-block-center` | Shrink-to-fit box, centered in the text column    |
 | `pfa-block-right`  | Shrink-to-fit box, right-anchored to the margin   |

-The `pfa-align-*` family sets the text alignment of a block and preserves explicit `\` line breaks — ideal for poetry, formal addresses, and titles.
+The `pfa-align-*` family sets the text alignment within a block and preserves explicit `\` line breaks — ideal for poetry, formal addresses, and titles.
-The `pfa-block-*` family wraps the content in an isolated bounding box (LaTeX `varwidth`) that shrinks to its content before being positioned in the document flow.
+The `pfa-block-*` family controls the horizontal positioning of a block as a whole without affecting its internal text alignment; each variant wraps the content in an isolated bounding box (LaTeX `varwidth`) that shrinks to its content before being positioned in the document flow.

 ```markdown
 ::: pfa-align-center